 Profitability of the Dragon

-The Dragon A400 paid for itself in less than two months and has allowed P&M Steel to generate extra income-producing parts for other fabrication companies.
+The A400 paid for itself in less than two months and has allowed P&M Steel to generate extra income-producing parts for other fabrication companies.